jon-jacky/Piety/editors/ed.md

     'q' quits ed command mode.
     To quit input mode, type a period by itself at the start of a line.
     .
-    w
+    :w
     test.txt, 6 lines
-    q
+    :q
     >>>

-After the *q* command, all the editor buffers and other context remain, so the editing session can be resumed at any time by typing *ed.main()* again.
+After the *q* command, all the editor buffers and other context remain, so the editing session can be resumed at any time by calling *ed()* again.
+Or, any of the other API functions can be called at the Python prompt.

 ## Limitations and differences from classic ed ##